 Our Coping Methods Stink

-More than ever before, we rely more upon prescription medications to soothe our anxiety and sadness, with very mixed benefits.
-If not that path, many of us choose alcohol, nicotine or THC.
+More than ever before, we rely more on prescription medications to soothe our anxiety and sadness, with very mixed benefits.
+If not that path, many of us choose alcohol, nicotine, or THC.
 Or perhaps we just check out in front of some electronic device for hours.

 What is Neurofeedback?